spm/spm-docs/docs/tutorials/beginners/linear_model.md

 p    = spm_Tcdf(-t,nu);     % P value
 ```

-Once the above function has been saved in a file, you can run it by typing the following in MATLAB:
+Once the above text has been saved in a file (that MATAB can find), you can run it by typing the following:
 ```matlab
 [p,t] = t_stat(y,X,c)
 ```

 Note that we could use a slightly different formulation of the design matrix (`X1`) and contrast vector (`c1`), and that these give the same t statistics and p values.
+Both of these types of approach are routinely used in SPM.
 ```matlab
 X1 = [X(:,1)+X(:,2), X(:,2)-X(:,1), X(:,3)]
 c1 = [0 1 0]